Online • outdoors • ad-hoc session

 Common areas I support.

-- Patterns: Overthinking, over-giving, over-doing, over-adapting, people-pleasing, hyper-independence, and burnout.
+- Survival patterns: Overthinking, over-giving, over-doing, and over-adapting.

 - Boundaries difficulties: Emotional and time boundaries may be the hardest ones for you.
-You may feel responsible for other people's emotions or fearful of their reactions and how they see you.
+You may feel highly sensitive to others' emotions, or feel responsible for their wellbeing.

 - Identity, culture, and belonging: Personal identity and cultural identity confusion, belonging anxiety or fatigue, culture shock, reverse culture shock, and rootlessness.

-- Trauma and relational wounds: You may have been impacted by past relational trauma, painful relationship experiences, or Adverse Childhood Experiences (ACEs), leaving you feeling anxious, guarded, or detached in relationships.
+- Relationships and relational wounds: You may have been impacted by past relational trauma or negative experiences, or Adverse Childhood Experiences (ACEs), leaving you feeling anxious or detached in relationships.

-- Life transitions: Bereavement and loss, moving country, starting over, career changes, and relationship or identity shifts, all of which can bring grief that you may or may not recognise.
+- Life transitions: Bereavement and loss, moving country, starting over, career changes, and relationship or identity shifts.

 You’re not alone.
 These struggles don’t define you, and you don’t have to navigate them alone.
 We can work through them together.